tekumara/snowflake-terraform-kit/modules/workspace/README.md

 # Workspace

-Creates an admin role, database, warehouse, and user and secret (service account).
+Creates an admin role, database, warehouse, and service account user and secret (service account).

-## Role
+## Admin Role

 An admin role.
 Granted admin access to the database, and usage of the warehouse.
-The user and SYSADMIN is granted this role.
+The service account user, SYSADMIN is granted this role, plus optionally other users.

+## Reader Role (optional)

+An reader role.
+Granted read access to the database.
+Can be granted to other roles.

 ## Database